A legacy resource from NICHCY

 (i) At the discretion of the public agency, a proposal to resolve the complaint; and

-(ii) An opportunity for a parent who has filed a complaint and the public agency to voluntarily engage in mediation consistent with §300.506;
+(ii) An opportunity for a parent who has filed a complaint and the public agency to voluntarily engage inconsistent with §300.506;

 (4) Review all relevant information and make an independent determination as to whether the public agency is violating a requirement of Part B of the Act or of this part; and